Operating Capability

 Claims and Collections

 Accounts receivable ages one ignored claim at a time.
 Aava installs collections discipline: prioritized follow-up queues built on dollar value and payer behavior rather than chronology, defined timelines for every claim state, escalation rules for stalled balances, and write-off governance so nothing disappears without a decision.
 Cash application and credit-balance hygiene are managed with the same rigor, keeping the ledger honest.
-The measurable result is shorter days in AR, a shrinking over-90 tail, and cash performance that tracks billed revenue.
+Performance is measured through days in AR, the over-90 balance, and cash realization against billed revenue.

 Denial Prevention and Appeals

 An appeals team that wins denials while the same denials keep arriving is running a very expensive treadmill.
 Aava works both ends: a structured appeals operation with payer-specific templates, deadlines, and escalation paths to recover what is owed, and a prevention program that classifies every denial by root cause — eligibility, authorization, documentation, coding, timely filing — and drives fixes into the upstream process.
-Over successive quarters the appeal volume itself should fall, which is the only denial metric that indicates a genuinely healthier revenue cycle.
+A mature program tracks whether preventable appeal volume declines alongside stronger upstream controls; no single metric establishes revenue-cycle health.
+This pillar governs the capability at the portfolio level; the dedicated denial-management page below carries the operating detail, including how denial categories differ in whether they can be corrected, appealed, or only prevented.

 Credentialing and Enrollment